xdevelsistemas/taiga-docker/taiga-back/README.md

 ## Database Initialization

-To initialize the database, use ``docker exec -it taiga-back bash`` and execute the following commands:
+To initialize the database, use ``docker exec -it xdevelsistemas/taiga:taiga-back bash`` and execute the following commands:

 ```bash
 cd /usr/local/taiga/taiga-back/